KuroeNekoDemon/file_execution/README.md

 On Windows:

 - Download Python 3.13 from the Microsoft Store
-- Update pip with pip install --upgrade pip
+- Update pip: pip install --upgrade pip
 - Download the files from the repository
 - Run the file_execution.py file in the directory you saved it to (eg. Documents)